 Make sure you print and keep your visa validation document.
-You will need to provide it as the tax proof of payment.
-It will be requested to collect your residence permit.
+You will need to provide it as the tax proof of payment when you collect your residence permit.

-Now you will just need to wait to be called in for an appointment with OFII.
+Now you will just need to wait to be called in for an appointment.
 You will receive your convocation by postal mail or by email depending on where you live.

 CAUTION: If you do not validate your visa within the 3-month time frame, you will no longer be staying legally in France.
 You will not be able to leave the Schengen zone and re-enter the country without a valid visa.

-Your first OFII appointment: your Contract of Integration (CIR)
+Your first appointment: your Contract of Integration (CIR)

-Your first visit to OFII will last half a day.
+Your first visit will last half a day.